10 Worst Cities for Drunk Driving (2022) Report

 - The average yearly cost for insurance after a DUI in the 10 worst cities is $5,123

 The costs of drunk driving in the United States are truly incalculable.
 The simple act of getting behind the wheel while drunk or buzzed has consequences both fiscal and emotional.
+Drinking alcohol affects your vision and hearing, takes away your concentration, slows down reaction time, and impairs coordination.
+All of these effects increase your chances of getting in a drunk driving accident.
+The drunk driving fatalities should make you warier than getting a DUI violation.
 Here are some of the raw statistics:

 - Over 10,000 people die each year in crashes related to drunk driving